yoshiday01/-WebOTX-Application-Server-V10-Cluster-Construction-Guide-EXPRESSCLUSTER-X-/WebOTX Application Server V10_create_cluster_Yoshida_220629.md

 2. Recreating the WebOTX AS domain1 [N1]

-    Create a WebOTX AS domain on the switch partition of disk resource.
+    Create a WebOTX AS domain on the switching partition of disk resource.
     In N1, move to <INSTALL_ROOT> on the command prompt and execute the following command.

         .¥lib¥ant¥bin¥ant -f setup.xml -Ddomains.root=Z:¥¥domains setup